nationalarchives/da-transform-judgments-pipeline/testing/README.md

 input files it will process.

-To create an example JSON payload, with new temporary pre-shared URLs for the s3 input files, run the following script with at least the s3 bucket and object names passed as arguments:
+To create an example JSON payload, with new temporary pre-shared URLs for the s3 input files, run the following script with at least the s3 bucket and input object names (Bagit `tar.gz` and `tar.gz.sha256` files) passed as arguments:

 * [./create_preshared_url_msg.sh](./create_preshared_url_msg.sh)